port-labs/port-docs/docs/quickstart.md

 ![catalogAfterRepoCreation](/img/quickstart/catalogAfterRepoCreation.png)

-Clicking on a service name in the table will take us to its entity page:
+Clicking on a service name in the table will take us to its <PortTooltip id="entity">entity</PortTooltip> page:

 ![entityAfterIngestion](/img/quickstart/entityAfterIngestion.png)